It makes us incredibly happy to announce our 6th Annual Vision Board Party!

 What to Eat: We love everything on the changing menu, but we sometimes save our burger and (duck fat) fries craving for Compline.

-Where to Sit: They have a small bar where you can enjoy dinner, as well as a dining room, but I most enjoy their lounge area that features a glass garage door opening up to their outdoor dining courtyard.
+Where to Sit: They have a small bar where you can enjoy dinner, as well as a dining room, but I most enjoy their lounge area which features a glass garage door opening up to their outdoor dining courtyard.

 Owned by Mick Salyer, Zuzu and La Taberna both are hugely successful due to his 30 years in the restaurant business.
 Dedicated to providing guests with the best Spanish experience, Salyer combines Spanish influenced food with only the freshest, local ingredients.
 Pick either restaurant and you’re guaranteed a great time!